jodyphelan/jodyphelan.github.io/_projects/2-Covid-profiler.md

     - NGS
     - Python
 ---
-{% include figure.html url="http://genomics.lshtm.ac.uk/static/covid_profiler_logo.png" description="" %}
+{% include figure.html url="/assets/img/covid-profiler-logo.png" description="" %}

 # About

  COVID-Profiler is a collection of tools which allow users to analyse Sars-Cov-2 sequencing and immunological data.
-Here is a non exaustive list of features:
+It is available as a command line tool or as as webserver.
+A non exhaustive list of features includes:

  * Alignment and visualisation
  * Variant calling and functional annotation